breejs/bree/README.md

 const Bree = require('bree');

 //
+// NOTE: see the "Instance Options" section below in this README
-// NOTE: see index.js for full list of options and defaults
+// for the complete list of options and their defaults
 //
 const bree = new Bree({
   //